esironal/html5-dragdrop-android/README.md

 # html5-dragdrop-android

-## Live demo
+## About
-Customize an Android.
+Customize an Android by dragging and dropping accessories.